 This all begs an important question: Where is my piano on the curve??

-Each piano will start decaying at some point – but when, where, and how is extraordinarily difficult to determine.
-Most people find that the only way to assess a used piano’s condition accurately is to hire an independent and reputable piano technician – one NOT connected to a store or the seller.
+Each piano will start decaying at some point - but when, where, and how is extraordinarily difficult to determine.
+Most people find that the only way to assess a used piano's condition accurately is to play it vigorously and to hire an independent and reputable piano technician - one NOT connected to a store or the seller.
 It is equally vital to understand some technicians will do these evaluations in hopes of offering rebuilding services.
 This makes it very hard to find an unbiased participant to evaluate the quality of a used piano.

 Pros and Cons of New and Used Steinway Pianos